Chaos-Engineer/VideoTracker/!Readme.txt

 	series values, convert them into VideoFile objects, and add them to the videoFiles collection.
 If no files can be loaded, store an error message in the errorString variable.

+UPDATING VERSION NUMBER:
+- Change in Properties\AssemblyInfo.cs
+- Change in VideoTrackerInstaller properties window.

 NUGET PACKAGES:
 - csquery: Used for HTML screen-scraping (CrunchyRollVideoSeries)
 - ookii: Allows access to the Vista-style directory selector dialog, not otherwise available in .NET.
+- ironpython: Python run-time for PluginSeries class

 Use "git push origin master" to publish updated package.